OpenFn/docs/versioned_docs/version-legacy/manage/platform-mgmt.md

 3. OpenFn: Once redirected to OpenFn you may be asked to re-authenticate depending on the domain you originally used to connect to OpenFn.
-4. OpenFn: Ensure all changes you've made to your account are saved, and verify that you see a bright blue check next to "Github OAuth".
+4. OpenFn: Ensure all changes you've made to your account are saved, and verify that you see a bright blue check next to "GitHub OAuth".

-#### Linking projects and jobs to Github repos and files
+#### Linking projects and jobs to GitHub repos and files

 1. OpenFn: Project -> Version Control: Specify the repository owner, repository name and branch for automatic deploys.
 You can also select to turn on or off